MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AutomatedExtensions.md

   > [!NOTE]
   > This feature is available on computers in [all Microsoft Advertising markets](hlp_BA_CONC_Countries.md).

   Showcase additional information about your business and stand out from the competition with Marketing with Purpose Attributes.
 Marketing with Purpose Attributes leverages data from your ad copy, information on your landing page, and your Business attributes data to highlight key business values.
 Marketing with Purpose Attributes will appear as an ad decoration to potential customers, which can improve your ad's visibility.
-For instance, in the following example we chose “Carbon-neutral” as the Marketing with Purpose Attributes ad decoration for this ad.
+For instance, in the following example we chose â€œCarbon-neutralâ€ as the Marketing with Purpose Attributes ad decoration for this ad.

   :::image type="content" source="media/BA_CONC_AutoExt_MarketingWithPurpose.png" alt-text="Marketing with Purpose Attributes.":::